heptarch/heptarch.github.io/drafts/tarkovsky.md

 richly.
 But the riches of Florence would soon recede into the background.

-The Institute itself was aclutter with the great director's last effects: dried chrysanthemums, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids.
+The Institute itself was aclutter with the great director's last effects---dried chrysanthemums, etchings by Leonardo, letters to Antonioni and Bergman, his spectral polaroids---which could be found in odd places around the house, under cupboards or inside the breadbox.
-It's great treasure, however, were his voluminous diaries, also known as the "Martyrlog".
+Its great treasure, however, was the "Martyrlog", Tarkovsky's diaries spanning from 1970 until his death in 1986.
 They were

 ---